dbilanoski/cheat-sheets/windows/in-place-upgrades.md

 - setupact.log might hold few of these: "Info CONX Windows::Compat::Appraiser::WuDriverCoverageDataSource::PrefetchData (699): Using WU cache [NI22H2]"
 - setuperr.log will have few of these: " Problem with "CONX   aeinv: ERROR,Application::Retrieve,2320,AmiUtilityRegGetValue failed [2]"

-Problem is never ISO versions come with upgrade related bugs by shipping faulty **acmigration.dll**.
-It about dependencies
+Problem is newer ISO versions come with upgrade related bugs by shipping faulty **acmigration.dll**.

 #### Solution